nuxt/website-v2/content/en/blog/going-full-static.md

 ### Faster re-deploy

-By separating `nuxt build` and `nuxt export`, we are opening a new range of improvements: pre-render your pages only if you content has changed, this means: no Wepack build → faster redeployments.
+By separating `nuxt build` and `nuxt export`, we are opening a new range of improvements: pre-render your pages only if you content has changed, this means: no webpack build → faster re-deployments.

 ## New command: `nuxt serve`

 Once you statically generated your Nuxt app into `dist/`, use `nuxt serve` to start a production HTTP server and serve your static app, supporting [SPA Fallback](/guide/routing#spa-fallback).

-This command is perfect to locally test your static application before pushing to your favourite static hosting provider.
+This command is perfect to locally test your static application before pushing to your favorite static hosting provider.

 ## Preview mode